 "Leaders struggle with delegating projects to others, for fear that no one will be able to meet their level of execution," said Max Friedman, founding partner of Hatchery.
 "This mentality slows progress and ultimately causes team members to feel less invested in the success of a particular initiative.
 It's important that as a leader, you select a team of people who you truly trust and give them the autonomy to be able to succeed individually."

 Heather Monahan, founder of #BossinHeels, a career mentoring group, said that many managers are also afraid to trust their employees with company information, failing to share valuable material with them.

 "Deciding to share key pieces of information and watching how your team manages the information is a good recipe for building companywide trust," she said.
 [Want to be a better leader?
 Try these simple tactics.]

-"[Connectivity] allows managers to provide feedback on the go and never let a small decision stand in the way of progress," said Nicholas Thorne, CEO of digital badge platform basno and co-founder of Bitcoin-powered digital signature service BlockSign.
-"The problem, however, is that this can lead to an always-connected, omnipresent approach to leadership that is bad for managers and team members alike."
+Being connected 24/7 has become a hallmark of the modern mobile workforce.
+Constant connectivity allows managers to provide feedback on the go and more easily manage workers across time zones, said Nicholas Thorne, CEO of digital badge platform basno and co-founder of Bitcoin-powered digital signature service BlockSign.
+The problem, however, is that this can lead to an always-connected, omnipresent approach to leadership – and that's bad for managers and team members alike, he said.